gopal0208/NSE_stock_analyzer/README.md

 # NSE Stock Analyzer

 This project processes raw NSE Bhavcopy data and analyzes delivery-based stock metrics to identify strong buy candidates using capital flow and delivery percentage.
+Also to get updated results, go to NSE website: `https://www.nseindia.com/all-reports`>archives>download `Full Bhavcopy and Security Deliverable Data`> store it in NSE folder.

 ## Folder Structure